bennylut/protopy/README.md

     :param default: (optional - defaults to True = 'yes') the default value to suggest the user
     :param positional_arg: (optional - defaults to -1) the index of the positional argument that may contain the value for this function to return
+    :param doc: documentation to show in the commandline (must be a string literal)
     :return: True if the user confirmed or False otherwise
+    """

+def arg(self, named_arg: str, *, doc: str = "", default: str = "", positional_arg=-1):
+    """
+    fetch a value from the commandline arguments, without asking the user for it if not provided
+    :param named_arg: the name of the argument that may contain the value for this function to return (supports the values y,yes,n,no)
+    :param doc: documentation to show in the commandline (must be a string literal)
+    :param default: (optional - defaults to None) the default value to suggest the user
+    :param positional_arg:  (optional - defaults to -1) the index of the positional argument that may contain the value for this function to return
+    :return: the requested user value
     """